sebastian-espeset/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+-Semantic HTML describes a style of HTML that makes it more 'readable' by both humans and robots.
+Using tags like 'section' which actually mean what they tag, instead of a tag like 'div' which is ambiguous at best.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+-display:block uses a whole width attribute and starts on a new line.
+-display:in-line does not use any height or width properties, can start mid-line.

 3. What are the 4 areas of the box model?

+-Content, padding, border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+-Cross-axis.

 5. Explain why git is valuable to a team of developers.

+-Allows a comprehensive history of potential changes to a master document/file.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push -u origin `<firstName-lastName>`.